bark4mark/serverfx/README.md

 * Ability to set port

-To run simple run mvn package, this will build a runnable jar
+To get started simply run mvn package, this will build a runnable jar